 Month 3-6: Execution.
 This is where the value becomes tangible.
 The fractional COO leads the implementation of the top priorities identified in the assessment.
 This might include renegotiating payer contracts, redesigning the revenue cycle workflow, restructuring the management team, implementing a new scheduling system, or building a performance dashboard that gives leadership visibility into key metrics.

 The critical difference between a fractional COO and a consultant who delivers a report is accountability.
 The fractional COO owns the outcomes.
-They are in the building, working with your team, solving problems in real time.
+They're in the building, working with your team, solving problems in real time.

 Month 6+: Sustained Leadership.
 Once the initial priorities are addressed, the fractional COO shifts to ongoing operational leadership.
 They run the monthly operations meeting.
 They hold department managers accountable to KPIs.
 They serve as a sounding board for the physician-owners on strategic decisions.
 They handle the operational complexity so the physicians can focus on clinical care.